-I went for a long walk as usual and it was one of those melancholy Tucson sunsets that color the sky and mountains and air a burnt orange.
-I walked first to a candlelit vigil in the parking lot of St. Mark's Presbyterian Church near Alvernon and Third Street, held for a 15-year-old boy named Sephaul Booker who'd been shot dead a few blocks away.
-I’d heard about this boy getting shot and it fed into that Gordian knot of fear and sadness that I get in the stomach like clockwork each afternoon.
-He was a mother's son with best friends and relatives and people who loved him.
-There were about 30 people there, and the wind kept blowing the candles out.
+Headed out for the usual long walk.
+One of those melancholy Tucson sunsets that color the sky and mountains and air a burnt orange.
+I walked first to a candlelit vigil in the parking lot of St. Mark's Presbyterian Church near Alvernon and Third Street, held for a 15-year-old boy named Sephaul Booker, shot dead a few blocks away.
+I’d heard this kid took a bullet, and man did it strengthen that inner Gordian knot, the fear and the sadness that falls over me like clockwork each afternoon.
+He was a mother's son with best friends and relatives and pets.
+People loved him.
+There were about 30 folks at the church.
+Unusually heavy winds kept blowing the candles out.

-But I did learn a lot about young Booker here, and how he got into trouble and had an arrest record.
-How he had a father who walked out on him and how his single mom was in over her head.
+I did learn of young Booker here, how he got into trouble, his arrest record.
+How his dad had walked out and how his single mom was in over her head.
 Another punk lost to Tucson street hassles?
 Nope.
-Booker had a brilliant side, and he was quiet, yet funny and generous.
-True qualities, according to those I talked with, and others who spoke at the vigil.
+Booker had a brilliant side, quiet, funny, generous.
+True qualities, according to some I talked with, and others who spoke at the vigil.
 Two of Booker's friends, 15-year-old Joel Beraca, and 19-year-old Jesus Lopez, were both crying.

-"He didn't talk about what was going on with him lately," said Lopez, who met Booker five or six years ago playing basketball at the Boys and Girls club.
+"He didn't talk about what was going on with him lately," Lopez said.
+He’d met Booker five or six years ago playing basketball at the Boys and Girls club.
 "He'd just say 'It's all good.'
 But I could tell he was angry and sad a lot lately."

-I was hoping to meet the boy's mother, but it was too soon and was told she was too broken to attend the vigil.
-Booker's cousin, Chelsea Kiki, spoke to everyone in a voice that soothed in the wind.
-"I wish I could've been there for him," she said more than once, before telling how Booker influenced her own reading habits, calling him a genius.
-Her hurt was pervasive.
+I was hoping to meet the boy's mother.
+It was too soon and she was too broken to even attend the vigil.
+Booker's cousin, Chelsea Kiki, spoke to everyone.
+Her voice and hurt soothed in the wild wind.
+"I wish I could've been there for him," she said more than once.
+She told how Booker influenced her own reading habits, calling him a genius.

-One of Booker's tutors spoke too; she used "beautiful" repeatedly to describe him, and her voice was hardly audible because she was so shaken.
-Another speaker pleaded to "put the guns down" and pastor Bart Smith offered soft words and a prayer.
+A Booker tutor spoke too, used "beautiful" repeatedly to describe him.
+Her voice barely audible because she was so shaken.
+One person pleaded to "put the guns down" and pastor Bart Smith offered soft words and a prayer.

-The group was then led in the gospel-tinged "We Shall Overcome," and the last refrain rose into the candlelit darkness, sung both tentatively and confidently, and in unison and harmony, by the white, brown and black folks: "We shall live in peace one day ..."
+The group was led in the gospel-tinged "We Shall Overcome," and the last refrain rose into the candlelit darkness, sung both tentatively and confidently, and in unison and harmony, by the white, brown and black folks: "We shall live in peace one day ..."
 Never has that song worked itself into my bones like this.
-And it fit.

-When it was over I kept walking, like I usually do.
+When it ended I walked on.
 Sometimes I think walking saved my own life so I do it almost daily.

 See, to begin a day is to begin one like any other.
-I wake up often in despair and then try to work until I eventually hate myself.
-Absolute relief comes on these ever-onward ambles through neighborhoods of central Tucson.
+I often wake up in despair and then try to work until I eventually hate myself.
+Absolute relief comes on these ever-onward ambles through central Tucson neighborhoods.
 These escapes, which start just before sundown and last about 10 miles, stop whatever it was that sucked whatever life from me that day.
-Coincidences become heightened.
+Coincidences and curiosities become heightened.
 Contexts reframe.
-Sadnesses head south and resentments recede.
-There's a mystical connection to Tucson that develops every time too, the desert in its edge-of-the-world magic.
-It's renewal.
+Sadnesses head south, resentments recede.
+The mystical connection to Tucson rises, the desert’s edge-of-the-world magic.
+Renewal.

-There's no way to take in Tucson—especially the eclectic and seared neighborhoods and people—unless you traverse it on foot.
+There's no way to absorb Tucson—the eclectic and seared neighborhoods and people—unless traversed on foot.
 This is how Tucson unveils itself to me, anyway.
-I can stroll any street in any direction in the neighborhoods that stretch out from my house—the working class to the working poor to straight-up poverty-riddled.
-And more than any other city I've lived in.
-I feel like I'm home.
-I think the dogs know it.
-I've walked by some dusty pound mutts behind chain-link so many times now they go quiet and wag tails when they see me coming instead of barking holy hell.
-Forget music or podcasts, I occasionally strike-up conversations with strangers.
+I can stroll any street in any direction in neighborhoods that stretch out from my house—the working class to the working poor to straight-up poverty-riddled.
+And more than any other city I've lived in it feels like I'm home.
+The dogs know that.
+I've walked by many dusty pound mutts behind chainlink fences so often they quiet and wag tails as I approach instead of barking holy hell.
+I’ve given some names: Ezra, Jonesy, Mac and Cheese.
+Forget music or podcasts, it’s the conversations with strangers.
 It's where countless stories live.

 I love the alluvial debris that collects where washes meet streets, and the rocky loam, silt and grass in the washes, which this time of year blooms into separate little ecosystems, sometimes around blankets strung up between Palo Verde and mesquite trees by homeless folks, and wholly beautified by the bursts of virgin-white oleander blossoms, and sweet-smelling desert willow flowers that lift high over walls of abutting backyards.

-Other things bring joy, like mailbox posts fashioned from cholla skeletons and the rare tiger whiptail lizard scurrying for cover beneath creosote bushes and piquant whiffs of home cooking from open-door casitas, where laughter spills out to the street, and where people's lives, I surmise, are sustaining happily.
-I love the florescent yard-sale signs and overweight dog-walkers with bad hips and three-time DUI recipients careening shirtless on too-small bicycles down Flower Street.
-And how the heat generates a tinnitus-like hum in the head that's finally mollified by the evening's faraway train whistle, or KLPX blasting from a crappy stereo somewhere.
+Other things bring joy, like mailbox posts fashioned from cholla skeletons and the rare whiptail lizard scurrying for cover under creosote bushes or cracks in walls.
+The piquant whiffs of home cooking from open-door casitas, laughter spilling out to the street, where people's lives, I like to surmise, are sustaining with some joy.
+I love the florescent yard-sale signs and overweight dog-walkers with bad hips and three-time DUI recipients with face tats careening shirtless on too-small bicycles down Flower Street.
+And how the heat generates a tinnitus-like hum in the head that's finally mollified by the evening's faraway train whistle, or KLPX blasting AC/DC from a crappy stereo somewhere.

 * * * *

-I kept walking after the vigil and found myself at a roadside altar on First Avenue at Navajo, just south of the Boondocks lounge on the east side of the street.
+After the vigil I walked down First Avenue to Navajo and found a roadside altar, south of the Boondocks lounge on the street’s east side.
 A bicycle symbolically painted white with an offering box enclosed by little metal bars, like a tiny prison.
 Inside the box are delicate white rosaries, angels and plastic roses and paper cempasuchiles.
-There's gilded plaster of Paris doves and a pitted silver frame that houses a short bio and a yellowy hazy picture of Francesco "Steve" Galvez, a thin man with short dark hair and a mustache and a kind face.
+Gilded plaster of Paris doves and a pitted silver frame houses a short bio and a yellowy picture of Francesco "Steve" Galvez, a thin man with a mustache, short dark hair and a kind face.
 Another mother's son dead.

-It's a lovely altar to a man who in 2014 was hit on his bicycle after he purchased bottled water at a nearby store.
-It was dark and Galvez's bike had its light on when he was hit by a cop.
-The cop was never charged.
+A lovely altar to a man who in 2014 was hit on his bicycle after he purchased bottled water at a nearby store.
+It was dark and Galvez's bike had its light on.
+Run over by a cop who was never charged.

-Galvez was a sacrificial lamb like Booker, lives that die around us, whether we notice or not, another unnatural death that should teach.
-Left me in a state of inquiry, how death gives life, and life is the practice of dying of old ideas.
-Galvez was a 49-year-old father and grandfather and was obviously loved.
-First Avenue traffic whizzed by but receded into the silence Galvez had left there.
+Galvez, a sacrificial lamb like Booker.
+Lives that die around us we hardly notice.
+Another unnatural death to teach.
+Left me in a state of inquiry, how death gives life, and how life is the practice of dying of old ideas.
+Galvez was loved, a 49-year-old father and grandfather.
+First Avenue traffic whizzed by but didn’t.
+The silence Galvez had left is too great.

-As I walked home I passed a lovely woman on Stone Avenue moving slowly and singing softly a melody I didn't recognize.
-It was mournful yet uplifting like a southern Baptist hymnal.
-I walked slower so I could hear her longer.
-Her tone was a gentle embrace, almost prayer-like.
-It wasn't what I would ever associate with Tucson but I could, somehow, imagine Galvez and Booker, and my heart broke.
-By the time I arrived home with that melody stuck in my head, I was filled with unimaginable melancholia and joy and gratitude, a near-perfect state that no drug or bottle or prescription or song or book or film or person or any version of some ridiculous god could ever provide.
+Walking home I passed a woman on Stone Avenue moving slowly and singing softly a melody I didn't recognize.
+It was mournful yet uplifting like a southern hymnal.
+I slowed to make it last.
+Her tone gentle, prayer-like.
+It wasn't what I’d ever associate with Tucson but I imagined Galvez and Booker, and my heart broke.
+I arrived home with that melody stuck in my head, filled with unimaginable melancholia and joy and gratitude, a near-perfect state that no drug or bottle or prescription or song or book or film or person or any version of any god could ever provide.
 Not ever.
-Just a long trudge to cap another day, the green more greener, the night more night.
+A long trudge to cap another day, the green more greener, the night more night.